larr97/portfolio-project/documents/SDD.md

 - **JavaScript**: A programming language used to create dynamic and interactive effects within web browsers.
 - **TypeScript**: A strongly typed programming language that builds on JavaScript, often used with Angular applications.
 - **Angular**: A popular web application framework for building front-end applications.
-- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

 #### 1.4 References